PhotonVision/photonvision/README.md

 Currently any 64-Bit devices (Windows, Linux and Mac OS) are supported.
 32 Bit devices are not supported.

+At least one USB camera ([supported](https://chameleon-vision.readthedocs.io/en/latest/hardware/supported-hardware.html#supported-cameras) one is recommended)

 ## Development setup

 ### Prerequisites